insightsengineering/formatters/README.md

 [1] "xx does not modify the element, and xx. rounds a number to 0 digits"
 ```

-Each of these labels desceribes how the incoming (possibly
+Each of these labels describes how the incoming (possibly
 multi-element) raw value will be formatted. `xx` indicates that an
 element of the value will be printed as is, with no modification. `xx.`
 indicates that a numeric value element will be rounded to 0 decimal